Pure Neem Oil For Plants – The ‘Healthy’ Pesticide

 It’s always useful to spray the soil too because insects lay their eggs in the ground, and because the fatty acids in the oil are beneficial for the soil food web.

 Don’t be discouraged if you don’t see immediate effects.
 Remember that neem oil concentrate primarily works not by contact, but by disturbing the hormonal systems of insects, so it can take some time.

-- Helps control nearly 200 species of insects and 15 of fungi, without causing much harm to beneficials such as bees, butterflies and earthworms, but I still suggest it be used sensibly only on plants that need it.
+- Helps control nearly 200 species of insects and 15 of fungi, without causing much harm to beneficials such as bees, butterflies and earthworms.

 - Also seems to act as a biostimulant, encouraging a healthier soil food web.
 It is especially advocated by organic orchardists such as Michael Phillips as part of a regular spray program.

 - Is 100% pure and cold pressed, which makes it much more effective than the cheaper products that are just extracts of neem.